 - title, abstract, TAC category, keywords, and the investigators' names and institutions;

 - a list of targets, observing conditions, and instrument configurations for the 2020B semester request;

-- Scheduling constraints if there are time-critical or synchronous observations involved, or impossible dates for classical programs in the 2020B semester.
+- Scheduling constraints if there are time-critical or synchronous observations involved.

 The proposal narrative is limited to a total of 10 pages, and the science justification cannot exceed 5 pages, including figures and references.
 The page limit does not include ITC attachments or the distribution of targets table.